protontypes/open-sustainable-technology/README.md

 - [NCO](https://github.com/nco/nco) - Manipulates and analyzes data stored in netCDF-accessible formats.
 - [pynco](https://github.com/nco/pynco) - Contains the module python nco, which implements a Python style access to the NetCDF Operators (NCO).
 - [climateR](https://github.com/mikejohnson51/climateR) - An R package for getting point and gridded climate data by AOI.
+- [climaemet](https://github.com/rOpenSpain/climaemet) - An interface to download the climatic data of the Spanish Meteorological Agency directly from R using their API and create scientific graphs.

 ## Natural Resources